Multiverse (Marvel Cinematic Universe): 2014 Time Heist

 During the Avengers' Time Heist in Endgame, Natasha Romanoff / Black Widow, Clint Barton / Hawkeye, James Rhodes / War Machine, and Nebula time-travel to an alternate Morag in 2014.
 Romanoff and Barton depart on the Benatar to Vormir to acquire the Soul Stone, in which Romanoff sacrifices herself.
 Meanwhile, Rhodes and Nebula successfully acquire the Orb containing the Power Stone, but Nebula is captured by the 2014 Thanos.
 Later, 2014 Thanos and his warship, the Sanctuary II, are teleported to the Avengers Compound in 2023, leading to a major battle between Thanos' forces and the Avengers, Guardians of the Galaxy, Masters of the Mystic Arts, Wakandans, Asgardians, and Ravagers.
 An alternate version of Gamora from 2014 betrays Thanos and joins 2023 Nebula, later disappearing from the battlefield.
-She will return in the film Guardians of the Galaxy Vol. 3 (2023).
+She returned in the film Guardians of the Galaxy Vol. 3 (2023).

+Alternate Spider-Man universes

+Spider-Man: No Way Home (2021) serves as a crossover and linkage to previous Spider-Man live-action films with the MCU, specifically those which featured Tobey Maguire and Andrew Garfield's separate portrayal of the titular character.

+Peter-Two's universe

+While this universe is not shown on-screen, No Way Home features characters from Sam Raimi's Spider-Man film series, with many actors reprising their roles from the trilogy.
+The version of Parker from this universe, dubbed "Peter-Two", uses organic webbing instead of web shooters like his alternate counterparts, and maintains a complicated relationship with love interest Mary Jane Watson.
+Three of Parker's villains, which include Osborn, Octavius, and Marko, are transported to Earth-616 as well.
+The official script for No Way Home refers to Parker's universe as being dubbed the "Raimi-verse".

+Peter-Three's universe

+While this universe is not shown on-screen, No Way Home also features characters from Marc Webb's The Amazing Spider-Man film series, with many actors reprising their roles from the duology.
+The version of Parker from this universe, dubbed "Peter-Three", reels from the death of girlfriend Gwen Stacy in the film The Amazing Spider-Man 2 (2014), holding himself responsible for his failure to save her, even becoming violent and rageful as a result in the years following her death.
+Two of Parker's villains, which include Connors and Dillon, are transported to Earth-616 as well.
+The official script for No Way Home refers to Parker's universe as being dubbed the "Webb-verse".

+What If...? universes

+Two alternate universes so far in What If...? have served as significant plot points to the story or are planned to be expanded upon in future projects.